Check if you can get child tax credits

 If your first or second child was born on or after 6 April 2017, you can claim child tax credits for them.

 If your third child or any later child was born on or after 6 April 2017, you can't usually get child tax credits for them.
 You should still let HMRC know about them.
+If they're disabled, you might still get a payment if one of these applies:

 There are some exceptions - you might still get a payment for 3 or more children if: